Skip to content

 NeighborListChangesResult(added, removed).

-Source code in src/kups/core/neighborlist.py
+Source code in src/kups/core/neighborlist/changes.py

 @partial(jit, static_argnames=("compaction",))